andrewyur/kagi-dev-project/readme.md

 export your google genai api key as the `API_KEY` env var

-To run in development mode:
+To run in development mode (given you have some way of running commands defined in pyproject.toml):

 - activate the shell with `nix develop`
-  - or if you dont have nix, install a recent version of python and sqlite
   - then run `python -m venv .venv`, `source .venv/bin/activate`, and `pip install -r requirements.txt`
-- run `python3 db/db-init.py` to initialize the database
+- run the db init script `db-init` to initialize the database
-- run `python3 app.py` to start the development server
+- run `dev` to start the development server

 To run in production mode:

-`docker build --no-cache -t kagi-dev --build-arg PORT=8000 .` `docker run -it --env-file .env --rm -p 8000:8000 kagi-dev`
+`docker-compose up`

 ## Design Outline